argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 ### Allocation Details

-- **Initial Allocation**: 20,000 core-hours.
+- **Initial Allocation**: 20,000 core-hours on Bebop, 100 GPU hours on Swing.
 - **Expiration**: None.
-The 20,000 hours do not have a use-by date.
+The startup hours do not have a use-by date.
-- **Additional Time**: Startup projects are not eligible for additional allocations beyond the initial 20,000 hours.
+- **Additional Time**: Startup projects are not eligible for additional allocations beyond the initial hours.

 ### Usage Guidelines

 - **Exclusive Usage**: The startup project should only be used by the account originally associated with it.
-- **Transition to Full Project**: If your needs exceed 20,000 hours, you should either apply for your own dedicated project or join an existing one.
+- **Transition to Full Project**: If your needs exceed the startup hours, you should either apply for your own dedicated project or join an existing one.

 ### Special Note for Non-Argonne Employees